natemcmaster/blog/src/_posts/dev/2017-01-19-project-json-to-csproj.md

 ```

 ## Standalone apps (self-contained deployment)
-In project.json, defining a 'runtimes' section mean the app was standalone during
+In project.json, defining a 'runtimes' section means the app was standalone during
 build and publish.
 In MSBuild, all projects are 'portable' during build, but can be published as
 standalone.